 In a perfect world, every new hire would hit the ground running and go on to become a productive and long-tenured employee.
 However, this is virtually impossible without a comprehensive and well-structured onboarding program that prepares your employees for success.
-Therefore, onboarding, which should not be confused with orientation, is an essential part of your small business strategy.
+Therefore, onboarding, which should not be confused with orientation, is essential to your small business strategy.
 This Balboa Capital blog article discusses three benefits of employee onboarding.

 1. Improves the new hire experience.

 2. Increases employee retention.

 High employee turnover can negatively affect your small business’s morale and bottom line.
 Employees quit their jobs for many reasons.
-Some are “job hoppers” who like a frequent change of scenery, and others are seeking more opportunity, higher income, less stress, and a better work-life balance, to name just a few.
-However, first impressions matter and a good onboarding program sets the tone for your new hires by introducing them to your business in a professional and engaging manner.
+Some are “job hoppers” who like a frequent change of scenery, and others are seeking more opportunities, higher income, less stress, and a better work-life balance, to name just a few.
+However, first impressions matter, and a good onboarding program sets the tone for your new hires by introducing them to your business in a professional and engaging manner.

 3. Decreases time to productivity.